• Skip to primary navigation

 Notes

-To make your own oat flour, add 3 cups of rolled oats to a blender or food processor and blend until powder consistency is reached.
+To make your own oat flour, add 3 cups of rolled oats to a blender or food processor and blend until a powder consistency is reached.

 Nutrition